Sister Nancy: Career

 In 1996, she relocated to New Jersey.
 In an interview with The Jamaica Observer in 2002, Russell said that although she was working in the banking sector, that "music is [her] first love" and said she still performs "every now and then".
 She explained that her absence from the recording scene was due to her wanting to "give other female artists a chance", though she said she was still "as ready as the first day [she] came into the business".
 The Observer cited Russell a role model for a successive generation of female acts, including Lady Saw, Sister Carol, Macka Diamond, Lady G, Shelly Thunder, Carla Marshall, Lorna G, Lady English, and Lady P.

 In 2007, Russell released the second of her two albums, Sister Nancy Meets Fireproof, produced by djMush1 (formerly of the Slackers (NYC Ska)), via Special Potato Records.
 The album was distributed by Jammyland Records in New York, NY.
 The album features four original compositions, as well as four instrumental versions of the aforementioned songs.

-In 2011, Sister Nancy gave an interview during which she stated that it's harder now, compared to past years, for women to make it in the music industry; when asked "why", she replied: "Maybe because there weren’t so many female artists out and men respected the women."
+In 2011, Sister Nancy gave an interview during which she stated that it is harder now, compared to past years, for women to make it in the music industry; when asked "why", she replied: "Maybe because there weren’t so many female artists out and men respected the women."
 This seems to coincide with Cooper's thoughts that dancehall music liberated women from "repressive respectability and conservative gender ideologies."
 Rastawomen singers are free to act and say as they please on stage, in most situations.

 Upon its original release, "Bam Bam" never fully caught-on as a hit in Jamaica, but has been a fixture in other genres of music ever since.
 While the song was originally recorded in 1966 by Toots and the Maytals, it is Sister Nancy's version that is so often sampled in various genres.
 R. Henry Gordon, N. N. McCarthy and Frederick "Toots" Hibbert hold the copyright to the original version of the song, but were never compensated for royalties, either, for use of the song by Sister Nancy or any artist who sampled her successive versions.

-In 2016 Sister Nancy retired from being a bank accountant in New Jersey so she could pursue music and performing.
+In 2016, Sister Nancy retired from being a bank accountant in New Jersey so she could pursue music and performing.
 She played at Rebel Salute 2017 in Jamaica in January as well as played at Brooklyn Bowl in New York on 25 May 2017.
 In her interview with HOT 97 she stated that she planned to do more shows in the coming future.

+In 2024, she was the subject of Bam Bam: The Sister Nancy Story, a documentary film by Canadian filmmaker Alison Duke.